 Fires (See Nondeductible Losses below for exceptions.)

-Government-ordered demolition or the relocation of a home that's unsafe to use because of a disaster.
+Government-ordered demolition or relocation of a home that's unsafe to use because of a disaster.
 A disaster is an event that occurred in an area the president declares eligible for federal assistance.

-Storms, including hurricanes and tornadoes
+Storms, like hurricanes and tornadoes